Skip to content

 Distributing Public Part of the SSH Key

-The NSC, Maister, and Trdina computer clusters use the FIDO system (Fast IDentity Online) for distributing the public part of the SSH key.
-To access all three systems, we only need to publish the key in one place.
+The Arnes, Vega, NSC, Maister and Trdina computer clusters use the FIDO system (Fast IDentity Online) for distributing the public part of the SSH key.
+To access all systems, we only need to publish the key in one place.
 When we log in to the entry node using an SSH client, the entry node in the FIDO system will verify if we have published the public part of the key and use it for authentication.
 If the key is not available, we will be prompted to enter a password.

 To publish the public part of the SSH key, we first visit the website fido.sling.si.